pycontw/pycontw-blog/README.md

 1. Create a GitHub Account
    Go to [GitHub](https://github.com/) and sign up for an account.
 This will allow you to store, manage, and share your projects.
+   If you already have a GitHub account, please sign in before continuing with the README document.
+Without logging into your account, you will not be able to fork the project.

 2. Download a Code Editor (e.g., VSCode)
    To write and edit code, a code editor is required.
 Consider using [VSCode](https://code.visualstudio.com/download).
 Download and install it on your computer.